abuonomo/docker-tutorial/README.md

 This document is about how to use docker.
 It does not describe how docker containers work or when to use them.

 Clone this repo to run through the example.
-I recommend reading the example on the github page because some text have hyperlinks.
+I recommend reading this README on the github page because some text have hyperlinks to specific files.

 # Table of Contents
 1. [Basic](#basics)